4. Prevent and mitigate (linkage)

 |---|---|

-| You sell shirts with embroidered labels, where the manufacturer has outsourced the sewing process to child labourers who work from home. | Emphasize that child labour must not occur and follow up to ensure that the manufacturer takes steps to facilitate the transition away from child labour.
-End the collaboration if the manufacturer is not willing to improve its work. |
+| You sell shirts whose supply chain includes home-based child labour in the garment manufacturing stage. | Emphasise that child labour must not occur and follow up to ensure that the supplier takes measures to facilitate the transition away from child labour.
+Terminate the cooperation if the supplier is not willing to improve its practices. |

 Particular focus on the most significant risks